 Determining the best type of question to ask in a survey ultimately boils down to preference.
 You will likely have a preference, I will have a preference, and a market research company would have another preference.

-Making the right choice is defined as accounting for all of these variables and choosing the best question or set of questions which make up your survey script.
+Making the right choice is defined as accounting for all of these variables and choosing the best question or set of questions that make up your survey script.

 Trying to understand which questions are the best fits for your next survey project?

 This is why many survey writers and organizations with little experience in this field hire a professional market research company to assist them with script design.

-It's the difference between high quality data and low quality data, a drop-out versus someone who completes the entire survey, and makes a difference between highly engaged respondents and those who are just running through the motions.
+It's the difference between high-quality data and low-quality data, a drop-out versus someone who completes the entire survey, and makes a difference between highly engaged respondents and those who are just running through the motions.

 Choose.
 But choose wisely.

-1) Single response list.
+#1.
+Single response list.

 This might be the most basic survey question of all.
 It is a single response question with a list of choices below with radio buttons.
 The respondent selects one response.